ewengillies/track-finding-yandex/README.md

     <img src="https://github.com/ewengillies/track-finding-yandex/blob/update_readme/images/particles_on_aluminum.png" width="500">
 </p>

-### The Search for New Physics

-COMET will take place in two phases.
-The first phase is designed to probe muon to electron conversion 100 times better than the current limit.
-This target limit will look for  a single event in 10<sup>15</sup> events.
-To give some scale to this search, we could reach a similar sensitivity if we looked at one event per minute since the beginning of the universe (13.8 billion years ago).

-Unfortunately, we do not have 13.8 billion years for our search.
-To combat this, the COMET experiment is designed to probe millions of events per second for our elusive signal of new physics.
-This leads to a *high intenisty* environment, i.e. one with many many particles flying around in the detector.

-### The COMET Phase-I Beamline

-COMET is designed to transform a high intensity proton beam (read: many protons per second) into the ideal environment to watch for our signal process.
-To do so, it employs a clever collection of magnets, targets, and filters to create a high intensity muon beam.
-These components form the "beamline" of the

-To do so, we use
-a mulit-step classification algorithm.
-In its current iteration, it uses Gradient Boosted Decision Trees (GBDTs) as the primary classifiers, but other classification algorit

 Before these events are written to disk, the experiment is designed to filter out interactions that are clearly uninteresting, while saving the ones that look